FAQs

 Energy that is not self-consumed is then exported to the grid.
 A higher self-consumption typically means a faster payback period since this reduces the amount spent on energy bills.
 Read here for guidance on how to reduce your payback period.

-The MCS self-consumption calculations in the Performance task don't work for my project - why?
+The MCS self-consumption calculation doesn't work for my project - why?

 The MCS calculations won’t work for projects with an annual generation greater than 6000 kWh, annual consumption not between 1500-6000kWh or with battery storage over 15.1kWh.